Morwell

 In terms of cultural diversity, Morwell records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Morwell's cultural diversity aligns with the broader regional average.
-83.3% are citizens, 81.8% were born in Australia, and 88.1% speak English exclusively at home.
-Christianity is the predominant religion, practiced by 44.4%.
+Morwell's cultural diversity aligns with its broader region, with 83.3% citizens, 81.8% born in Australia, and 88.1% speaking English only at home.
+Christianity is the predominant religion in Morwell, practiced by 44.4%.
+Islam is overrepresented at 2.4%, compared to 1.0% regionally.

 Frequently Asked Questions - Diversity